Solinea/goldstone-server/INSTALL.rst

 This package installation may take up to 30 minutes to run, as it needs to compile a number of libraries.

+If this is a re-install or update of Goldstone, the /opt/goldstone/goldstone/settings/production.py file will not have been updated.
+The new version from Solinea will be in /opt/goldstone/goldstone/settings/production.py.rpmnew.
+Compare /opt/goldstone/goldstone/settings/production.py with /opt/goldstone/goldstone/settings/production.py.rpmnew, and migrate the Solinea changes from the .rpmnew file into the .py file.
+(Or, if you did not previously customize production.py, you can simply move /opt/goldstone/goldstone/settings/production.py.rpmnew into /opt/goldstone/goldstone/settings.production.py.)

 To finish initializing the Goldstone installation:

   .. code:: bash